AlejandroPerezB2B/Syncbeateyeeg/README.md

 Output files are "0XX_ICremov.set" and "0XX_ICremov.fdt" files (which contain new datasets after component removal) under the participant number folder.

+6.- create_table_EventMarkers_allPpt()  <br />

+This function records the number of markers (e.g., recording start, recording end, stimulus onset) for each recording (linguistic and nonlinguistic) as a sanity check. <br />

+Input files are the ".vhdr" files corresponding to the raw EEG recordings.

+Output file is an excel table named "number_of_events_each recording_all_participants.xlsx" which contains the number of markers in each recording and the number of trials in each condition.

 **Trial and Duration**